the unobservant anthropologist

 I’ll be at the AAA conference this week in DC

-Posted by Jen Cardew Kersey on November 26, 2007
+Posted by Jen Cardew Kersey in Uncategorized

 After a little encouragement from those around me (and most importantly from my research team), I’ve decided to attend the American Anthropological Association’s Annual Meeting again this year.